Super-Protocol/docs/docs/developers/deployment_guides/blockchain/oracles.md

 ### Prepare

 For this step you will need an Ethereum account with MATIC testnet coins on it.
 This account will be used to send transactions from Oracle service to the smart contract.
 To avoid errors with sending transactions we highly recommend to use a new account that will be used by the oracle only, e.g. nonce calculation.

-<Highlight color="red">это еще один аккаунт, который отличается от того который мы использовали в первом шаге? и это не наш тестнет аккаунт?</Highlight>
+This is not the Super Protocol testnet account.

 The next actions are nearly identical to the Prepare section from Step 1.